artsy/artsy.github.io/_posts/2017-01-22-Swift-at-Artsy.md

 #### Same Tools, Different Dev

-We wanted to stop being special snowflakes inside the dev team.
+We wanted to stop being highly unique inside the dev team.
 Artsy has around 25 developers, the majority of which work with Ruby and JavaScript on a day-to-day basis.
 The mobile team was the single development team that didn't make their own API changes, used different toolchains and were much slower in shipping anything.

 This isn't a great position to be in.

 We wanted all developers to feel like they can contribute to any area of the company.
 For the past 5 years, the native mobile projects had close to zero contributions from anyone outside of the mobile team.
-Since the mobile team moved to Reach Native we have received features and bug fixes from the web team.
+Due to differences in tooling, and the idea that there was a cultural difference between us.
+Since the mobile team moved to Reach Native we have received features and bug fixes from the web team, and fit in better overall.

 This expansion of a mobile team developer's scope has made it much easier for us to reason about finding better ways to share code with the web team.
 At the end of 2015, the Collector Web team introduced GraphQL to Artsy.
 I wrote about how this affected the [mobile team][mobile-graphql].
 This acts as an API layer owned by the front-end side of Artsy.
 Meaning that it could contain a lot of API-derived client-specific logic.
 Previously, this work was done by the web team, and then consumed by mobile - now both teams build their APIs and consume them.